dd86k/aliceserver/source/README.md

 - `StdioTransport`: Implemented using standard streams.
 - `SocketTransport`: Implemented using Socket (for TCP and UNIX sockets).
 - `NamedPipeTransport`: Implemented using Windows NamedPipes.

+### StdioTransport

+File: `source/transports/stdio.d`

+StdioTransport uses the standard Phobos stream handles.

+Nothing special.
+Uses poll.2 and PeekNamedPipe to perform peeking.

+### SocketTransport

+File: `source/transports/socket.d`

+SocketTransport uses Phobos Socket (`std.socket`) for TCP and UNIX socket transports.

+`Socket.select` is used to know if the socket has data.

+Path resolution is done by the server.
+When `--pipe=` argument starts with `/`, it is assumed a full path.
+Otherwise, `XDG_RUNTIME_DIR` is checked and used as prefix if it exists.
+If not, `/tmp/` is used as prefix.

+### NamedPipeTransport

+File: `source/transports/pipe.d`

+NamedPipeTransport uses the Win32 API.

+Duplex Named Pipes are created with `PIPE_TYPE_BYTE | PIPE_WAIT | PIPE_REJECT_REMOTE_CLIENTS`
+(byte-oriented, blocking, and refusing remote connections).

+Uses `PeekNamedPipe` for peeking data.

+Path resolution is done by the server.
+When `--pipe=` argument starts with `\\`, it is assumed a full path.
+Otherwise, `\\.\pipe\` is prefixed.

 ## Adapters